-During the current period, the Scheme has incurred trustee services costs totalling $\pounds$ 2,199.80 (incl.
-VAT).
-As the Scheme holds limited funds, Dalriada and its advisors have operated on an "at risk" basis in order to service the Scheme and have not been paid any of these fees.
+During the current period, the Scheme has incurred trustee services costs totalling £86,263 (excluding VAT) and £2,788.34 (excluding VAT) in respect of legal costs.
+As the Scheme has no available funds to meet costs, Dalriada and its advisors have operated on an "at risk" basis in order to service the Scheme and have not been paid any fees.
+If and until Dalriada is able to make any recovery from the Scheme's investments it is unable to meet these costs and there remains a risk they will not be paid.